 Our bathroom has storage which keeps our cleaning products which are minimal, toilet paper and some ‘beauty’ things like bentonite clay and magnesium salts.
 I also cut the kids’ hair when they want so I have tools for that in there.
 The cupboards under the sink are empty bar some scales.

+The final shelf has my most used essential oils which I use in my shampoo, face cleansing routine, for spot treatments on my face and in our natural cleaners just to mention a few uses.
 Outside the bathroom is a linen cupboard which has our towels (two each and two beach towels).
 We have two sets of fitted sheets and mattress protectors per bed and one doona and pillow each.
 We need to update for winter though as we want to save on heating.
 We also keep board games in here and nappies.

 This is our bedroom and family bed.
 Yes, we are so lucky to have so much room!
 We have a king mattress and queen mattress on the floor.